Department of Slavic Languages and Literatures

 This course, which is designed for fifth-year students of Russian, covers various aspects of Russian stylistics and discourse grammar in context.
 It emphasizes the four communicative skills (i.e., reading, writing, listening comprehension, speaking) in culturally authentic context.
 Clips from Russian/Soviet films and television news reports are shown and discussed in class.
 Classes conducted in Russian.

-This is a three-quarter sequence designed for fourth- and fifth-year students of Russian.
-It is also suitable for native speakers of Russian.
-This sequence covers various aspects of advanced Russian stylistics and discourse grammar in context.
-This sequence emphasizes the four communicative skills of listening, reading, speaking, and writing in a culturally authentic context.
-It builds transcultural competence by expanding students' knowledge of the language, culture, history, and daily lives of the Russian-speaking people.
+This is the first part of the three-quarter sequence course designed for fourth- and fifth-year students of Russian.
+This course is also suitable for native speakers of Russian.
+It covers various aspects of advanced Russian stylistics and discourse grammar in context.
+This course emphasizes the four communicative skills of listening, reading, speaking, and writing in culturally authentic context.
+It builds trans-cultural competence by expanding students' knowledge of the language, culture, history and daily lives of the Russian speaking people.
 Vocabulary building is strongly emphasized.
-We add to the existing skills and develop our abilities to analyze increasingly complex texts for their meaning: to identify various styles and registers of the Russian language and to provide their neutral equivalents in standard Russian.
-We also work on developing our abilities to paraphrase, narrate, describe, support opinions, hypothesize, discuss abstract topics, and handle linguistically unfamiliar situations (in spoken and written format).
+We add to the existing skills and develop our abilities to analyze increasingly complex texts for their meaning; to identify various styles and registers of the Russian language and to provide their neutral equivalents in standard Russian; we also work on developing our abilities to paraphrase, narrate, describe, support opinions, hypothesize, discuss abstract topics, and handle linguistically unfamiliar situations (in spoken and written format).
 Classes conducted in Russian.
-Course-specific grammar issues are covered during drill sessions (weekly) and office hours (by appointment).
-Oral Proficiency Interviews are conducted in the beginning and the end of the course (Autumn and Spring Quarters).
-Prerequisite(s): Four years of Russian, or equivalent, or consent of instructor.
+Course-specific grammar issues are covered during drill sessions.

 Instructor(s): Valentina Pichugin Terms Offered: Autumn

-Prerequisite(s): Four years of Russian, or equivalent, or consent of instructor.
+Prerequisite(s): Four years of Russian, or equivalent/consent of instructor

 This is a three-quarter sequence designed for fourth- and fifth-year students of Russian.
 It is also suitable for native speakers of Russian.
 This sequence covers various aspects of advanced Russian stylistics and discourse grammar in context.
-This sequence emphasizes the four communicative skills of listening, reading, speaking, and writing in a culturally authentic context.
+It emphasizes the four communicative skills of listening, reading, speaking, and writing in a culturally authentic context.
 It builds transcultural competence by expanding students' knowledge of the language, culture, history, and daily lives of the Russian-speaking people.
 Vocabulary building is strongly emphasized.
 We add to the existing skills and develop our abilities to analyze increasingly complex texts for their meaning: to identify various styles and registers of the Russian language and to provide their neutral equivalents in standard Russian.
 We also work on developing our abilities to paraphrase, narrate, describe, support opinions, hypothesize, discuss abstract topics, and handle linguistically unfamiliar situations (in spoken and written format).
+Classes conducted in Russian.
+Course-specific grammar issues are covered during drill sessions.

 Instructor(s): Valentina Pichugin Terms Offered: Winter

-Prerequisite(s): Four years of Russian, or equivalent, or consent of instructor.
+Prerequisite(s): Four years of Russian, or equivalent/consent of instructor

 Instructor(s): Valentina Pichugin Terms Offered: Spring